 Weeks 1-3: Discovery.
 Joint sessions to map the business problem, assess data quality, review integration requirements, and define measurable success criteria.
 Output: technical specification and a revised scope with contingency ranges.

 Weeks 4-10: Build.
 Sprint-based development with weekly check-ins on working software, not status slides.
-Acceptance criteria are defined up front and tested each sprint.
+Acceptance criteria are defined up front and tested through the build.

 Weeks 11-14: Testing and integration.
-Accuracy testing against real production data, performance testing, security review, and integration with your production environment.
-No deployment without the pre-agreed accuracy threshold met.
+Accuracy testing against realistic data, performance testing, security review, and integration with your production environment.
+Deployment should not happen before the pre-agreed threshold is met.

 Weeks 15-16: Deployment and handoff.
-Staged deployment, team training, documentation delivery, and a defined support period (typically 30-90 days post-launch).
+Staged deployment, team training, documentation delivery, and a defined support period.
 For a detailed look at cost drivers, see our AI automation agency pricing breakdown.

 Frequently Asked Questions

 How long does vendor evaluation take?
-Three to six weeks for a structured shortlist evaluation: initial conversations, a technical screening call, reference checks with existing clients, and contract negotiation.
-Discovery begins within one to two weeks of signing for firms that are ready to move.
+A structured shortlist evaluation often takes several weeks: initial conversations, a technical screening call, reference checks, and contract negotiation.
+Discovery usually starts soon after signing when both sides are ready to move.

 What happens if accuracy is below threshold after launch?
-Credible firms include a post-launch support period (30-90 days) for accuracy issues and integration bugs at no additional cost.
-Beyond that, performance maintenance is handled by retainer.
-Define the threshold and the support SLA in the contract before you sign – not after.
+Stronger firms usually define a post-launch support period for accuracy issues and integration bugs, then move ongoing performance work into a retainer or maintenance agreement.
+Define the threshold and the support SLA in the contract before you sign.

 How do I tell the difference between a real AI engineering firm and an API wrapper shop?
 Ask about model selection rationale, accuracy testing methodology, and how they handle system failures.
-Strong teams can articulate specific architectural decisions from past projects – why they chose one model over another, what the fallback logic looks like, where the system failed and what they changed.
+Strong teams can articulate specific architectural decisions from past projects, including why they chose one model over another, what fallback logic they use, and how they responded when a system failed in production.
 Our guide on hiring an AI developer covers technical screening questions in detail.

 What are the biggest risks I should price into budget?
-Integration complexity (typically adds 20-40% to build timelines when legacy systems are involved), data quality remediation (poor source data frequently extends discovery), and adoption (the cost of getting teams to actually use the system is rarely in the initial scope).
-Ask explicitly how the vendor handles each of these before you sign.
+Integration complexity, data quality remediation, and adoption risk are usually the biggest cost drivers beyond the initial build estimate.
+Ask explicitly how the vendor handles each risk before you sign.

 What is the difference between an AI software development company and an AI consulting firm?
 Consulting firms deliver analysis, strategy, and recommendations.
 Development companies build the system.
-Many firms do both, which creates a potential conflict of interest: firms with financial incentive to recommend builds may recommend expensive ones.
+Many firms do both, which can create a conflict of interest if the same team both diagnoses the problem and benefits from recommending a larger build.
 If you are in early planning stages, our enterprise AI automation strategy guide covers the strategy layer before engaging a development partner.

 Choosing the Right Partner

-The decision usually comes down to three things: case studies with production evidence (not demos), the quality of the technical conversation in discovery (not the sales presentation), and whether their engineers can explain where past projects ran into problems and what they did about it.
+The decision usually comes down to three things: production evidence rather than demos, the quality of the technical conversation in discovery rather than the sales presentation, and whether the engineers can explain where past projects ran into problems and what they did about it.

 A two-person boutique can outperform a large consulting firm for a focused automation problem.
 An enterprise-focused firm with regulated-industry experience may be the right call for a complex compliance deployment.
 Size is not the signal.
 Production track record is.

-The buyers who get the most from these engagements are the ones who define success criteria, require a real discovery phase, and treat accuracy threshold, data privacy, and adoption risk as first-class concerns before they sign – not after they see the demo.
+The buyers who get the most from these engagements are the ones who define success criteria, require a real discovery phase, and treat accuracy threshold, data privacy, and adoption risk as first-class concerns before they sign.

 Ready to Automate Your Business?